Climate crisis: greatest intergenerational and gender injustice of our time

 The climate crisis is experienced by girls in low-income country contexts in the form of growing inequality, hunger and food insecurity, reduced access to education and health services, the erosion of livelihoods and increased gender-based violence.

 During the first week at COP29, youth advocates working with Plan International have been actively engaged.
-On the issue of climate finance, Gloria, a 24-year-old from Uganda said, “Without ambitious financial commitments from low-income countries at COP29, our future as young people, especially girls and young women, will be compromised.
+On the issue of climate finance, Gloria, a 24-year-old from Uganda said, “Without ambitious financial commitments from high-income or developed countries at COP29, our future as young people, especially girls and young women, will be compromised.
 Countries need to agree on a bold finance target.
 Let’s act now.”

 Climate policies must support vulnerable communities